DeepakSD/Semantic_Search_Engine/README.md

 ## Result and Analysis

 We will use rank of the query sentence and Mean Reciprocal Rank(MRR) to analyze our search results.
+We achieved an accuracy of 63%.

 ## Technology Used